rebeccatraceyt/WhatTheBlank/README.md

           - Competitiveness

 The website needs to enable the **user** to:
-- Play with easy, navigating without complications or instructions
+- Play with ease, navigating without complications or instructions
 - Choose their preferred music category
 - Control sound settings
 - Control light/dark settings